Business Members Group

 Mr Elphinstone was raised at Highclere, Tasmania, on a mixed dairy farm, attended the Ridgley Area School and completed a diesel mechanic apprenticeship with William Adams in 1970.
 He is passionate about ensuring Tasmania's prosperity and calls northern Tasmania home.

-Professor Janelle Allison is the Principal of the newly established University College Division of the University of Tasmania, leading an innovative program to deliver a contemporary new curriculum, producing the workforce for Tasmania's future industries.
+Emeritus Professor Janelle Allison continues to undertake research at the University of Tasmania.
+She was until 2018 Principal of the newly established University College Division of the University, leading an innovative program to deliver a contemporary new curriculum, producing the workforce for Tasmania's future industries.

 Prior to this, Professor Allison was the Pro Vice-Chancellor Community, Partnerships and Regional Development at the University of Tasmania and the Director of the Cradle Coast Campus and Institute for Regional Development.
 Before coming to the University of Tasmania, she was the Director of the Centre for Rural and Regional Innovation—Queensland at the University of Queensland's Gatton Campus.